teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/CloneRemoteRepository.md

-# Example: Clone a Remote Repository
+# Clone a Remote Repository

 This example shows how a remote repository can be used.